ADORE: A Dialogue On Race & Ethnicity

 We, Unitarian Universalists, are called to build the Beloved Community.
 To do that, UUs must attend to the unfinished business of dismantling racism and oppression in our congregations and Association and with our community partners.
 How do we stand in solidarity with the social movements of our times and how do they change us?

-ADORE™: A Dialogue On Race & Ethnicity is an online series of monthly dialogues designed to create an environment for building community and multicultural competencies through a constructive dialogue on race, ethnicity, identity development and institutional change.
+ADORE™: A Dialogue On Race & Ethnicity is a monthly dialogue group designed to create an environment for building community and multicultural competencies through a constructive dialogue on race, ethnicity, identity development and institutional change.
 It will encourage listening, sharing stories, and learning how race has and continues to have an impact on individuals, institutions, and communities.

 We are socialized to learn how to see race.
 Everyone has a story.
 In the larger society people are usually too guarded to deal effectively with matters of race.
 These dialogue sessions will set the tone for people to participate in sharing and exploring feelings and experiences regarding race and ethnicity in a public forum.
 The participants will also engage in ongoing learning and will be exposed to a range of resources, and each other’s experiences, which helps to build competency in a multicultural world.

 Using a facilitated dialogue creates a safe space for:

 - Challenging unexamined norms and assumptions about one’s own or other ethnic groups.

 - Examining the complexity of identity, the intersection of identities and the impact of systemic oppression.